 Sub-Processor located outside of the EEA

-Despite the above changes to the EU model clauses, where a data processor (supplier) based inside the EEA, instructs a sub-processor based outside of the EEA, to process a customer’s data, the transfer of data is not covered by the new or old model clauses.
+Despite the above changes to the EU model clauses, where a data processor (supplier) based inside the EEA, instructs a sub-processor based outside of the EEA, to process a customer’s data, the transfer of data is not covered by the new or old standard contractual clauses.
 This is a common scenario in SaaS agreements where the customer and supplier are both based in the EEA but the SaaS supplier uses a data centre or IT personnel outside the EEA i.e. in Asia to process the customer data.

 Irene Bodle is an IT lawyer specialising in SaaS agreements with over 10 years experience in the IT sector.
 If you require assistance with any SaaS, ASP, software on demand contracts or any other IT legal issues contact me: